Amitc146/Note-Keeper/README.md

 # Note Keeper App

-An app to save and retrieve notes by dates.
+Save and retrieve notes by dates.

 ## Usage
 - Compile *.java on your JAVA environment.